Puerto Rico campaign: Battle of Asomante

-The American cavalry pursued the soldiers that had retreated from Coamo, but were not able to reach them until the units had entered Aibonito Pass, a region more commonly known as Asomante.
+The American cavalry pursued the soldiers that had retreated from Coamo, but were not able to reach them until the units had entered Aibonito Pass, a mountain pass more commonly known as Asomante.
 The region had been prepared by allied Puerto Rican and Spanish troops, who had built a trench and placed soldiers and equipment around the foliage.
 As soon as the soldiers noticed the presence of the invading unit they opened cannon fire.
 The cavalry received infantry reinforcements, which were received by battery fire.
 Six American soldiers were injured in the crossfire, prompting a retreat order.
 The allied units (Spanish and Puerto Rican) lost five soldiers and two civil guards.
-During the following two days the Americans decided to do a battlefield reconnaissance and Colonel S. Reber, developed a croquis of the Aibonito Pass.
+During the following two days the Americans decided to do a battlefield reconnaissance and Colonel Samuel Reber II, developed a croquis of the Aibonito Pass.
 Spies were deployed throughout Coamo, including a Puerto Rican separatist named Carlos Patterne, who was able to enter the city without suspicion and contact Rufino Huertas, a separatist teacher.
 Huertas gave Patterne a series of defense plans that were previously developed and organized by Martínez Illescas.
 While inactive, the Puerto Rican soldiers deployed in Asomante completed rounds every two hours, working four hours daily.
 They mostly ate beans, some rice and meat, while conserving several cracker packs for Spanish reinforcements that were supposed to arrive.
 They slept in improvised huts that did not protect them from the rain.